youyanggu/yolostocks-data/README.md

 # YoloStocks Data - Wallstreetbets Daily Ticker Mentions Datasets

 This repository contains the data from [YoloStocks](https://yolostocks.live), a live Reddit ticker analytics platform.
-We are releasing daily mentions count for the most popular tickers & stocks in 2021 and 2022 for WallStreetBets and other finance-related subreddits.
+We are releasing daily mentions count for the most popular tickers & stocks for WallStreetBets and other finance-related subreddits.
 For details on methodology, see the *Methodology* section on [YoloStocks.live](https://yolostocks.live).

 ## Subreddits